jrenaud90/TidalPy/Documentation/Tides_x/multilayer_3d_heating.md

 The colatitude integral can also be restricted to a **latitude band**: with `latitude_summed`, pass `colatitude_min` / `colatitude_max` [rad] (defaults 0 and pi) to integrate only `colatitude_min <= theta <= colatitude_max`.
 Complementary bands add up to the full-sphere result, so zonal heating budgets (polar caps vs an equatorial belt, say) come from a few banded calls.
 A band narrower than the full sphere always uses the Gauss-Legendre quadrature (the analytic Gram table is full-sphere only); the band has no effect when colatitude is not summed.

-The returned dict carries the surviving axes plus either `heating` (the grid over the surviving axes, in the order radius, colatitude, longitude, time) or, when all three spatial axes are summed, `total` [W] and `per_layer` [W]:
+The returned dict carries the surviving axes plus either `heating` (the grid over the surviving axes, in the order radius, colatitude, longitude, time) or, when all three spatial axes are summed, `total` [W] and `per_layer` [W].
+The C++ code writes the heating straight into the returned arrays:

 ```python
 longitudes = np.linspace(0.0, 2.0 * np.pi, 60)